kirbysayshi/game-bucket/README.md

 Usage
 -----

-Fork this repo, then add / change code in index.js as you see fit!
-There are two dependencies included, but you can remove those.
+Fork this repo, then add / change code in src/index.js as you see fit!
+There are dependencies included, but you can remove those.
 Rollup ensures that only code you `import` is included!

-The default branch for this repo is `gh-pages`, so it's easy to share your game as well!
-For example, [index.html](index.html) is available at [[gh-username].github.io/game-bucket/index.html](http://kirbysayshi.github.io/game-bucket/index.html)!
+- Static files can be configured for copying in [rollup.config.js](./rollup.config.js).
+Default is just `index.html`
+- Static files that are `import`ed are automatically copied into the `dist/` folder by rollup.
+- PNG/ZIP optimizations are handled by scripts in the [tools](/tools) directory.
+PNGs are handled via tinypng.com, which requires an API key in a file named `.tinypngapi`.

 ### `npm run zip`